tytydraco/yessleep/out/Do_not_trust_Talk_GP3_or_B_Wave_Computing.md

 “How... how did he get ahead of me like that?”
 I wondered.
 Unless he hopped in a car and drove while I wasn't looking there was no logical way he could have covered the distance faster than me.
 It was definitely him, same suit, same hat.
 I chose to ignore it, there must have been a logical reason.

 I couldn't ignore it any longer when I got to stairwell of my apartment.
 He grin looking so much more menacing now.
 It was truly impossible.
 Was he stalking me?
 How could he have got here before me?
-I slowly backed up and turned down the alley way walking as fast as I could.
+I slowly backed up and turned down the alleyway walking as fast as I could.
 He walked out from behind the garbage can in front of me.
 I gasped and turned running.

-I almost passed out when I saw him walk into my path from the opposite end of the alley way from behind the building.
+I almost passed out when I saw him walk into my path from the opposite end of the alley from behind the building.

 “Hold up...” he said as he walked swiftly toward me placing the tip of his cane to my chest, pushing me sharply into the wall.
 “Not so fast, there computer boy.' he said smirking, his teeth rotten and skin a sickly hue of green.